JamesWoolfenden/terraform-by-example/docs/lesson6.md

 ### Testing

-As alluded previously to, I have yet to fins a satisfatory tool/solution for unit testing
+As alluded previously to, I have yet to fins a satisfactory tool/solution for unit testing

 - Checkov.
 - Terraform init, plan, fmt, validate.